MahApps/mahapps.com/screenshots/README.md

 changes, then commit the PNGs together with the documentation.

 Each app renders its scenarios straight to PNG with `RenderTargetBitmap` at 2x scale rather than capturing the desktop.
-That keeps the images free of window chrome, independent of the machine's DPI setting, cropped exactly to the control, and identical on every run.
+That keeps the images independent of the machine's DPI setting, cropped exactly to what is being shown, and reproducible - a rerun produces the same pixels, though the encoder does not always write byte-identical files.

 The apps reference MahApps.Metro from NuGet at the same version the `mahapps` submodule is pinned to, so the screenshots match the API reference.